richinatl/objectsAndClasses/README.md

 ### Description
 The purpose of this project was getting more familiar with Java classes and constructors, along with getters and setters.
 I'm sharing everything I do here, even the rather simple files, because practice hones skills.
-Doing at least a little something as often as you can makes a huge difference over time
+Doing at least a little something as often as you can makes a huge difference over time.
+And I had a little fun with it, it's the SEC Championship game this weekend after all.

 <br>